Is your team blocked – how to check it easily? How to identify blockers slowing down your teamwork?

 If the team working in an Agile development environment, a daily scrum is an ideal way to discuss blockers and brainstorm ways to deal with them.
 Every daily scrum should have a part devoted to uncovering the hidden blockers.
 A project manager can ask team members if they had to stop, slow down, or hesitate at any moment when they were working on recent tasks.
 If so, they should be asked about the causes of such state of affairs and solutions that may be helpful in avoiding similar issues in the future.

-Use a work tracking tool like Advanced Team Dashboard
+Use a work tracking tool like Agile Dashboard for Project Management

 Automating as many tasks as you can